stevencombs/retrocombs.github.io/_drafts/template.md

 ## Links Mentioned in this Episode:

-Below are the links I mention in the video.
+Below are the links I mention in this blog post and companion video.
 All Amazon links are affiliate links.
-Thanks for supporting the blog and the YouTube channel!
+Thanks for supporting the blog and the YouTube channel by starting your purchases here!

 1. [Item](link)